You probably already know that Google uses about 200 ranking factors in their algorithm…

 11. Keyword in Title Tag: The title tag is a webpage’s second most important piece of content (besides the content of the page) and therefore sends a strong on-page SEO signal.

-12. Title Tag Starts with Keyword: According to SEOMoz data, title tags that starts with a keyword tend to perform better than title tags with the keyword towards the end of the tag:
+12. Title Tag Starts with Keyword: According to Moz data, title tags that starts with a keyword tend to perform better than title tags with the keyword towards the end of the tag:

-13. Keyword in Description Tag: Another important relevancy signal.
+13. Keyword in Description Tag: Another relevancy signal.
+Not especially important now, but still makes a difference.

 14. Keyword Appears in H1 Tag: H1 tags are a “second title tag” that sends another relevancy signal to Google, according to results from this correlation study: